Vitality-Labs/KuiperOS/README.md

 # Kuiper OS
-A operating system for PCs and Laptops written in C#.
-Built on the COSMOS OS kernel.
+A operating system written in C# and built on the Cosmos kernel.
 Developed by Vitality Labs.

 Current Version: v0.0.1